-The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2003 (as amended in 2004, 2006, 2009 and 2011).
-These practices primarily comprise the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom 2011/12 (CIPFA Code) and the Service Reporting Code of Practice 2011/12 (SeRCOP), supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the 2003 Act.
+The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015.
+These practices primarily comprise the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 (CIPFA Code) and the Service Reporting Code of Practice 2015/16 (SeRCOP), supported by International Financial Reporting Standards (IFRS).

-The CIPFA Code, section 3.4.2.25, allows authorities not to disclose information that is not material.
+The CIPFA Code, section 2.1.2.9, allows authorities not to disclose information that is not material.
 The Council has where appropriate adopted this approach to only provide information which is material and either aids the reader of the accounts or can be provided on a value for money basis.